The Green Register's HOT TOPIC 2019: Meet the Future - what will retrofit look like in 2020?

 This is even more important for existing buildings, most of which would not meet even the modest building standards the UK has in place today.

 This conference brings together all the key players of the construction industry to give their perspective on both the challenges and solutions to making rapid progress when upgrading our existing building stock.

-Following a keynote speech from the Department for Business, Energy & Industrial Strategy, The Green Register and Greenheart Sustainable Construction Ltd will make a joint presentation on their progress with the Futureproof initiative to train up a core group of builders in the West of England on key aspects of sustainable building practices in retrofit.
+The Green Register and Greenheart Sustainable Construction Ltd will make a joint presentation on their progress with the Futureproof initiative to train up a core group of builders in the West of England on key aspects of sustainable building practices in retrofit.

 The Green Register’s partner in the project, the Centre for Sustainable Energy, will explain how they are providing these skilled builders with customers who are already looking for builders who can deliver high quality, sustainable solutions to domestic retrofit – matching supply with demand.

 Delegates will then enjoy presentations from key organisations who can or already are influencing the quality of retrofit projects - please see programme for details.